CatLib/catlib-en.io/source/v2/style.md

 # Code style

 This is CatLib's unique code style guide.
-If you use CatLib in your project, to avoid errors, reduce communication costs, small tangles and [anti-patterns] (https://en.wikipedia.org/wiki/Anti-pattern ), reading this guide is a good choice.
+If you use CatLib in your project, to avoid errors, reduce communication costs, small tangles and [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern ), reading this guide is a good choice.

 We can't guarantee that everything in the style guide is ideal for all projects and teams, so depending on the project environment, the surrounding technical environment, style deviations are feasible.

 We should follow the recommendations of this style guide as much as possible.

-According to the surrounding technology stack for naming conventions, we recommend that you read what Microsoft provides: [Framework Design Guide] (https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/index)
+According to the surrounding technology stack for naming conventions, we recommend that you read what Microsoft provides: [Framework Design Guide](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/index)

 ## Priority definition